peekxc/simplextree/README.md

 </details>

-## References

-> <a name="simplex-tree-paper">1.</a> Boissonnat, Jean-Daniel, and Clément Maria.
-"The simplex tree: An efficient data structure for general simplicial complexes."
-Algorithmica 70.3 (2014): 406-427.

-> <a name="simplicial-map-paper">2.</a> Dey, Tamal K., Fengtao Fan, and Yusu Wang.
-"Computing topological persistence for simplicial maps."
-Proceedings of the thirtieth annual symposium on Computational geometry.
-ACM, 2014.

 ## Visualizing the complex

 Summarizing the complex can be achieved via either the overridden [S3](https://stat.ethz.ch/R-manual/R-devel/library/methods/html/Methods_for_S3.html) print generic or the more detailed [print_tree](#print_tree) method.